StanleyWan/FCND-Controls-CPP/README.md

               pqr is the actual body rate fed back from drone pqrErr is the difference between the pqrCmd and prq I is the motion inertia
-              kpPQR is the gain of the error
+              kpPQR is the parameter of the controller to the error
 <p></p>

+### Roll-Pitch Controller
 The Roll-Pitch Controller is also a P Controller.
 It sets the desired rate of change of the given matrix elements (R13 and R23).
-We thus get the error value by substrate the actual matrix element (R13, R23) with the command matrix element (R13, R23).
-Follow the below equation, we can convert them into the angular velocities and pass them to Body Rate Controller.
+We thus get the error value by subtract the actual matrix element (R13, R23) with the command matrix element (R13, R23).

 ![Equation1](./images/equation1.png)

-The code is implemented on the function BodyRateControl() and RollPitchControl() in the file QuadControl.cpp.
+The code is implemented on the function BodyRateControl() and RollPitchControl() in the file [QuadControl.cpp](./src/QuadControl.cpp)

 The following is the testing result on scenario2.
 It mainly tests the leveling capability of a drone.
 <p align="center">